Running Tests

 Wait for rollout

-The job waits until the new orchestrator image is live before it starts the E2E suite.
+The job waits until the new orchestrator image is live before starting the E2E suite.

 Run E2E

-You do not need to run E2E tests manually before pushing.
-CI runs them for you.
-However, running tests locally against a port-forward is useful for debugging failures or developing new scenarios.
+You do not need to run E2E tests manually before pushing — CI runs them automatically.
+Run locally against a port-forward when debugging failures or developing new scenarios.

 Full Verification

-This executes in order: fmt (formatting) -> lint (golangci-lint) -> test (unit tests).
-Use this before pushing to catch issues locally.
+Runs in order: fmt (formatting) → lint (golangci-lint) → test (unit tests).
+Use this before pushing.

 Pre-Push Hook

-make ci-check is the lightweight push gate.
-It builds the local CLI, runs ./crawbl test unit, and compiles the linux/amd64 crawbl binary used in CI.
+This builds the local CLI, runs unit tests, and compiles the linux/amd64 binary used in CI.
 It does not run the live E2E suite.

 Quick Reference